CSGuides/grad-job-guide/_deciding/rejection.md

 # Dealing With Rejection

-After you have had an interview with a place there are basically only two reasons for them to reject you.
+After you have had an interview with a place there are basically only two reasons for them to reject you:

-- One is that they "couldn't build a consensus."
+- They "couldn't build a consensus."
 Variants on this phrase are common.
-Since you'll be there for a long time (e.g., with tenure) it's important that everyone get along.
-Thus if one or two people argue against you, your odds of getting a job there are low.
-However, since you were offered an interview there were at least a few people who liked you, so rather than being able to say "everyone hated you" they will say "we couldn't form a strong consensus".
-- Another possibility is that you were their second or third choice ("in line") and that the first person they offered the job to accepted it.
+- You were their second or third choice, and one of the candidates they offered the job to first, accepted.

+Many of the factors that can lead those situations have nothing to do with you.
+For example, research area is often a big concern in hiring.
+If there's only one position available, and there was also a really amazing Theory candidate, and the existing theory faculty won the argument, you may be out of luck, no matter how great you were.

+Additionally, hiring decisions aren't _typically_ decided by a strict majority vote.
+A new hire is a big investment of departmental time and energy, especially since they'll (hopefully) be around for a long time (e.g., with tenure).
+It's therefore important that everyone be more or less on board.
+Perfect agreement amongst a group of professors is rare-to-unheard-of, but if more than a couple of people are relatively less enthusiastic (or a couple of people are opposed outright), no matter the reason, a department is unlikely to be able to make an offer.

+Rejection can be hard.
+Try to remember that the fact that you were offered an interview at all means that at least a few people there think highly of you, and almost certainly still do.

 You should tread carefully in the time period after your interviews but before your official offers.
 Many department chairs have told [Wes](/grad-job-guide/about#authors) that they